The emotional meaning behind physical symptoms

 So this is far reaching for me but I just want to be sure.
 My newly 3yr old had his repair done at 5ms old, he has Shones.
 His last check was in February where everything was okay.
 He has recently been complaining that his belly hurts.
 It seems pretty random and after he rests for a little bit he is back to playing.
 I cant figure out what it could be.
 Could that be a symptom that something is off with his heart?

 Here, a parent worries that her three-year-old complaining that his belly hurts might mean something is off with his heart.
 Assuming he is “okay” from a cardiac perspective (as written), what does it mean for this child to be complaining about his belly hurting?
-What does this child think is wrong when he says this?
+What does the parent mean by saying “he is back to playing”—playing what exactly?
+What does this child think is wrong when he says his belly hurts?
 What does he think is going on inside his belly?
 We might ask this child to draw (when possible, given age level):

 1. Draw a picture of a belly.